 OKO K-100 Series of Carburetors in a "Nutshell"

-The OKO "D" slide carburetor has become of particular interest to trials riders lately due to its ability to provide extremely smooth running at all throttle settings and instant throttle response, while extracting more usable power from engines than "round slide" carburetors.
+The OKO "D" slide carburetor has become of particular interest to off-road riders lately, as well as road riders, due to its ability to provide extremely smooth running at all throttle settings and instant throttle response, while extracting more usable power from engines than "round slide" carburetors.
 The slide edge is set much closer to the needle and nozzle than in round slide carburetors.
 Air flows faster and smoother through the bore due to the slide and jet block configuration, which helps create a smoothbore effect.
-The high velocity of air flow means a stronger vacuum at the needle jet, providing more precise metering and better throttle response.
+The high velocity of air flow means a stronger vacuum at the needle jet, providing more precise metering, better fuel atomization and therefore better throttle response and power.

 To a tuner, this is a blessing, as several tuning factors of round slides have been eliminated.
 At the same time, smoother running and idling, better throttle response and more power are obtained.
 This is why we are using the OKOs in our own bikes, promoting and selling them to our fellow riders.

 It should be noted here, that the OKO is being copied by many other manufacturers in China.
 On the outside they are virtually identical, and their packaging proclaims they are OKOs.
 Internally however, the slow or pilot circuit is poorly designed and does not function correctly.
 Often these copies come with unmarked jets.
 The bottom line is that they are nearly impossible to tune correctly.
 Care should be taken to find genuine OKOs, and we have provided a page here to help you discern the difference between the OKO and one of the many copies.